This text is translated into Russian by google automatic human level neural machine.

 In the village of Novy, located in the suburbs of Vladivostok, the price per square meter. meter of one-room apartments for sale as of June 1 was 95 thousand rubles per square meter. meter.
 This figure is comparable with some of the sleeping areas of Vladivostok, and is higher than the prices in individual settlements that are part of the Vladivostok city district.

 As mentioned above, the author is a member of the "Far Eastern mortgage" and personally went from submitting an application to the bank to acquiring a property.
 In this regard, I would like to share the experience gained and express my own assessments about the work of this mechanism of state support for young families.

-In December 2019, immediately after the launch of the “Far Eastern mortgage” and a careful review of its conditions, it became clear that the author meets the criteria of the participant.
-Since the purchase of housing at a preferential mortgage interest seemed a winning event, the stage of the initial selection of an apartment in Khabarovsk began.
-Initially, the range of “primary organizations” there seemed quite wide, but after a detailed study of the market for new buildings, it became clear that there were a number of difficulties.
-Firstly, individual developers simply refused accreditation as participants in the Far Eastern Mortgage program.
-Secondly, some real estate objects seem dubious in terms of the quality of houses being built, and some even run the risk of falling into the category of “long-term construction”.
+In December 2019, immediately after the launch of the "Far Eastern mortgage" and a careful study of its terms, it became clear that the author meets the criteria for a participant.
+Since the purchase of housing at a preferential mortgage interest seemed to be a winning event, the stage of the initial selection of an apartment in Khabarovsk began.
+Initially, the assortment of the "primary" there seemed to be quite wide, but after a detailed study of the market for new buildings it became clear that there are a number of difficulties.
+First, some developers simply refused accreditation as participants in the Far Eastern Mortgage program.
+Secondly, some real estate objects seem questionable in terms of the quality of the houses being built, and some even risk falling into the category of "long-term construction".

 Thus, only one option seemed most profitable - an apartment in an already commissioned multi-storey building, sold directly from the developer.